wolfgang/history-search/scratch.md

-Load entries from a file
+[x] Load entries from a file
-Selection by hitting enter
+[x] Selection by hitting enter
-Highlight selection
+[x] Highlight selection
-Change selection by cursor up/down
+[x] Change selection by cursor up/down
+[X] Execute selection as command
+[X] Add an item
+Add an item with working directory
+Read from file $HOME/.rp/items.txt

 # Store entry with optional working directory